-NARCO filed for Chapter 11 bankruptcy in 2002 as asbestos lawsuits poured in, but emerged from bankruptcy and reorganized in 2008.
+NARCO filed for Chapter 11 bankruptcy in 2002 as more asbestos lawsuits poured in but emerged and reorganized in 2008.

 Several types of workers helped in the making of NARCO’s refractories and other products.
-Cement workers, chemical workers, steel and metal workers, and engineers all assisted in the manufacturing process.
+Cement workers, chemical workers, steel and metal workers and engineers all assisted in the manufacturing process.

-The company’s ceramic refractories, for example, lined furnaces that were essential to the manufacturing of cement, lime, chemicals, non-ferrous metals, glass, iron and steel.
-The addition of asbestos fibers to the ceramic refractories made these furnaces able to withstand temperatures of more than 1,000 degrees Fahrenheit on a regular basis.
+The company’s ceramic refractories lined furnaces that were essential to the manufacturing of cement, lime, chemicals, nonferrous metals, glass, iron and steel.
+The addition of asbestos fibers to the ceramic refractories made these furnaces able to withstand temperatures of more than 1,000 F on a regular basis.

 The ganister was pulverized into a powder and mixed with asbestos and other bonding agents until the 1970s, when the Occupational Safety and Health Administration (OSHA) began regulating the use of asbestos in products.